stackitcloud/rag-template/libs/extractor-api-lib/README.md

-# Document Extractor
+# Extractor API Lib
-The document extractor job is to parse the uploaded documents.
+The Extractor Library contains a default implementation and provides document parsing capabilities for various file formats.
 It is not exposed by ingress and only for internal use.

 The following endpoints are provided by the *documents_extractor*:
-- `/extract`: This endpoint extracts the information from pdf files.
+- `/extract_from_file`: This endpoint extracts the information from PDF,PTTX,WORD,XML files.
+- `/extract_from_confluence`: This endpoint extracts the information from a confluence space.

 # Requirements
 All required python libraries can be found in the [pyproject.toml](pyproject.toml) file.